radiodan/radiodan.github.io/help/architecture.md

 Each component is isolated from all the others and runs independently, communicating by sending messages to the other components via a central event bus.

-We've built a client library in JavaScript makes it easy to talk to the system from prototype apps, either in a web browser or from a node.js application.
+We've built a client library in JavaScript, which makes it easy to talk to the system from prototype apps, either in a web browser or from a node.js application.

 <img src="assets/what-is-radiodan-toolkit-diagram.svg">